 We’ve been using the acronym CALM as a guide for how to help kids with anxiety.
-The C reminds us to catch the anxiety early.
+The C reminds us to catch the anxiety and anxious thoughts early.
 The A stands as a guide for acknowledging our kids and taking their experience seriously.
 The L prompts us to then listen in such a way that our kids feel genuinely heard and understood.

 C – Catch (the anxiety early)

 A – Acknowledge (their experience)

 L – Listen (to understand)

 Now we turn our attention to M – Maintain their dignity.

 There are two major aspects to maintaining our kids’ dignity, the first is learning to manage our own reactiveness so we help things go right instead of making things worse.
 The second is learning to tolerate our discomfort while giving our kids the time and space they need to solve their own problems.

 Parents often speak to me about respect.
 This conversation is rarely about what they can do to better express their respect for their children.
 Strangely enough, parents who embody respect for others and respect for their kids often do not seem to need to have this conversation with me.
 For them, their kids’ inevitable disrespect is of no concern to them because they know that they themselves are respectful and therefore deserving of respect.
 So when their anxious teen gets mouthy, they do not wonder if they deserve respect nor do they waste their energy-demanding it.
 They simply look beneath the behavior into the deeper fear and pain that their kids with anxiety must obviously be experiencing.
 I’m not saying that I have never felt disrespected by my kids or that my teenager’s painful comments have never hurt my feeling.
 Oh, they have!
 However; it is possible to parent in such a way that we just know that we are worthy of our children’s respect, whether we receive it or not.
 And, in fact, when we do not receive the respect we are due, the disrespect serves as a sure sign that something is going on with our kids with anxiety.